This post may contain affiliate links. Please see my disclosure policy for details.

-I was seriously impressed with this city I had never heard of.
-The building were so colourful, intricate and inspiring.
+The buildings were so colourful, intricate, and inspiring.
 There are parks, the Gomti River and the many ancient markets to explore as well.

 There are numerous flights a day and they’re cheap to boot.
 Most major airports in the country run daily flights to Lucknow.

 Tip: if you do arrive in Lucknow by train, make sure you turn around when you get outside the station.
 The building itself is incredible and worth a visit alone!

-It is a little bit on the pricey side but it is a five star hotel with the best service on offer, so you’ll definitely get your value for money.
+It is a little bit on the pricey side but it is a five-star hotel with the best service on offer, so you’ll definitely get your value for money.

 Even if you don’t check in here, be sure to give the hotel a visit for afternoon tea or dinner in their Latitude restaurant.

 Things to do in Lucknow with 48 hours

 Here are the top places to visit in Lucknow, make sure you add these to your itinerary while you’re here.

 First up on the itinerary is Lucknow’s jewel in the crown, the famous Bara Imambara.

 You’ll probably hear or read the term ‘Nawab’ a lot while you’re here and that’s because these guys left these amazing heritage buildings behind from the peak of the Awadh era.